GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/minigames/The Floor Is Lava/info.md

 how do we use

 **Rekondo:**
-Build a track, spawn the E2, look at the starting prop and type ".start", then look and the last prop and type ".goal".
+Build a track, spawn the E2, look at the starting prop and type "`.start`", then look and the last prop and type "`.goal`".
-Then make people stand on the start prop and type ".tfil"
+Then make people stand on the start prop and type "`.tfil`"